- Session 1: June 20 - July 8

 - Horsemanship ($90 additional fee, minimum 5 rides)

 - Waterskiing ($75 additional fee, minimum 4 times)

 - Wilderness Skills

 Cabin groups consist of 1-2 counselors and 6-8 campers.
-All cabin groups share in an exciting wilderness trip, other adventures (overnights in adventuresome locations around camp), Bible studies and other unique group experiences.
+All cabin groups share in an exciting wilderness trip, adventure challenge activities, Bible studies and other unique group experiences.